VFIntel Insights

 The Infrastructure Being Built for AI Commerce Was Not Built for a Lease

 Six protocol groups are racing to build the infrastructure layer for autonomous AI transactions.
-Every one of them is optimized for purchase commerce: a single buyer, a single seller, a confirmed price, a cleared payment.
+Every one is optimized for purchase commerce: one buyer, one seller, a confirmed price, a cleared payment.
 A residential lease is none of those things.
-This series maps exactly where agentic commerce infrastructure fails at the lease event, and what it will take to build something that does not.
+This series maps where agentic commerce infrastructure fails at the lease event, and what it takes to build something that does not.

 The Protocol War Nobody in Rental Is Watching

-Six groups of companies are racing to control the infrastructure layer for autonomous AI agents.
-They are designing protocols for buy-pay-confirm transactions.
+Six groups are racing to control the infrastructure layer for autonomous AI agents, designing protocols for buy-pay-confirm transactions.
 A rental lease is not that, and the difference has consequences.

 Read the piece